pkholland/mutantspider/examples/file_system/README.md

 It is implemented using IndexedDB on Emscripten, and html5fs on NaCl, but adds some behavior on top of those tools.
-Emscripten contains a file system named IDBFS which is similar to the <code>/persistent</code> file system.
-But IDBFS requires an explicit "synchronize" call to transfer file data from the file system to the persistent storage.
+Emscripten contains a file system named IDBFS which is similar to mutantspider's <code>/persistent</code> file system.
+But IDBFS requires an explicit "synchronize" call to transfer file data from the file system to the underlying persistent storage.
 Mutantspider's implementation automatically transfers all changed data to the persistent storage, making it behave much more like a normal POSIX file system.

 Google's html5fs does not require IDBFS's "synchronize" call, but can only be called off of the main thread.
 Mutantspider's <code>/persistent</code> file system can be